krish-59/TunnelForge/Implementation-plan.md

   * Tag the release (e.g., v0.1.0) in Git and push.

-* **Post-MVP Plans:** Document any features or improvements that are left out due to time (such as custom subdomain support, authentication, more concurrent tunnels, persistent storage, etc.), to show a roadmap for the project’s future.
+* **Post-MVP Plans:** Document any features or improvements that are left out due to time (such as custom subdomain support, authentication, more concurrent tunnels, persistent storage, etc.), to show a roadmap for the project's future.

 ## **SDLC Checklist by Module**

-Below is a **Software Development Life Cycle (SDLC)**\-based checklist for each major module of the project, covering stages from requirements to deployment.
+Below is a **Software Development Life Cycle (SDLC)**-based checklist for each major module of the project, covering stages from requirements to deployment.
 This serves as a progress tracker and ensures each component has completed all development stages.

 ### **Module 1: Core Tunneling Engine (Backend Server & Client)**